Anthony Joshua: British boxer and former world champion discharged from hospital after fatal car crash in Nigeria

 Anthony Joshua has been discharged from hospital less than three days after a car crash in Nigeria that killed two of his close friends.

-Joshua is now recovering at his home in Nigeria, according to the regional governments of Lagos and Ogun states posted late on Wednesday night.
+Joshua is recovering at his home in Nigeria, according to a statement from the regional governments of Lagos and Ogun posted late on Wednesday night.

 The 36-year-old was travelling in the back of a car when it hit a stationary truck on a major road near Lagos, killing his friends Kevin 'Latif' Ayodele and Sina Ghami.